yagrawal24/recipe-parsing-conversational-bot-337/README.md

 - Say "Hello"
 - Copy and paste recipes
 - Ask how to and what questions
-- "What ingredients do I need?"
-- "What tools do I need?"
 - Can ask any questions listed in rasaTest/data/nlu.yml
+    - What are the ingredients?
+    - Tell me the ingredients.
+    - Can you list the ingredients?
+    - Ingredients please.
+    - I want to know the ingredients.
+    - What tools do I need?
+    - List the tools for this recipe.